 4.)
 Cargoes and personal belongings of the passengers of the ship are seen floating near its waters.
 Some of the cargoes are salvaged by Eddie as loot after being hired by Leana to help find bodies near the ship.

 5.)
-A scene of Leana, a lovely young lady, looking through her binoculars from the shores as Eddie goes near the Aurora with his fishing boat. – In rhyme with “Moonrise Kingdom” (2012).
+A scene of Leana, a lovely young lady, looking through her binoculars from the shores as Eddie goes near the Aurora with his fishing boat. – A homage to Wes Anderson’s “Moonrise Kingdom” (2012).

 6.)
 Rita reads the biblical story of Jonah who was swallowed by a huge fish and lived in its stomach for three days.
 A foreshadowing of how Leana and Rita will find themselves in the belly of the Aurora.